PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter Three1.md

 The Tailor had not satisfied his curiosity, there was still too much about the girl that was a mystery.
 He wanted to stare at her boots, but resisted.

 Tom was equally enthralled by The Tailor.
 The places he had seen; he seems to have seen the whole world!
 This man was friendly, easy to talk to.
 Unlike Jack, The Tailor would listen to what she said.
 He took an interest in her questions, and was gentle with her misunderstandings.
-She felt invigorated, like she had seen a glimps of the world.
+She felt invigorated, like she had seen some of the world.

-Listening to his tails of travels and antics, Tom built a picture in her mind of towns further south: of people and lifestyles, how others lived and the wonders of life outside the forest.
+Tom built a picture in her mind of towns further south: of people and lifestyles, how others lived and the wonders of life outside the forest.

 Kim had ignored the two while they were talking.
 All the time he had been wondering how the town's people choose which building to sleep in.
 He was expecting to fight for space, but he was not sure how it worked here.